ohtonygren/flood-automapping/README.md

-## Automating Global Geospatial Dataset Analysis
+## Automating Global Geospatial Data Set Analysis
-### Cases from flood disasters in the cities of the Global South
+### Visualizing flood disasters in the cities of the Global South

 This code will turn raster data into an interactive local kepler.gl web map displaying the extent of flooding events and its effects on the local population and infrastructure.